artisan-roaster-scope/artisan/_pages/machines.md

   nav: "machines"
 ---

 Artisan provides one-click configurations for more than 60 roaster brands representing over 130 different hardware configurations.
+Companies marked as "Artisan Supporter" have supported the project financially within the past 2 years.

 {: .notice--info}
 **Control!**